xl4kj/doc-ci-cd-workflow-playground/docs/en/functionalities.rst

 To enable authentication via the IT-Wallet System, the Relying Party MAY replace its existing Discovery Page with the version provided in the Official Resources.

-Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the :ref:`Authentication Button` section.
+Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the :ref:`brand-identity:Authentication Button` section.

 In all cases:

 - the page MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;
 - the page MAY also include other available Authentication methods;

-The page SHOULD provide essential supporting information to help the User make an informed and conscious choice.
+- the page SHOULD provide essential supporting information to help the User make an informed and conscious choice.

 If the User accesses the Discovery Page from a different Touchpoint than the one where the Wallet Instance is activated (cross-device), selecting IT-Wallet System Authentication MUST redirect the User to the QR code page.

-If the User accesses the Discovery Page from the same Touchpoint where the Wallet Instance is activated (same-device), the selection MUST trigger the opening of the User’s Wallet Instance.
+If the User accesses the Discovery Page from the same Touchpoint where the Wallet Instance is activated (same-device), the selection MUST trigger the opening of the User's Wallet Instance.

 **QR code page (cross-device only)**